|Type of tour:||Guided|

 Day 4: Tabin Wildlife Reserve – Bilit (16 mi/26 km)

 After breakfast you’ll bike out of the reserve, hoping to catch one last glimpse of some primates or a horn bill, then transfer about two hours to Kg Bilit.
 You should arrive early enough to savor a late afternoon boat ride on the Kinabatagan River, where you’ll see the rambunctious proboscis monkeys in their element and perhaps other wildlife such as orangutans and pygmy elephants.
-Meals: BLD
+Breakfast, lunch, and dinner included.

 Overnight in Bilit